Implementing Async Batch Updates with Celery

 if v == 0:

-raise ValueError("Zero-delta transactions violate DEA audit requirements")
+raise ValueError("zero-delta movement violates DEA audit requirements")

 return v